huaweicloud/terraform-provider-huaweicloud/docs/resources/modelarts_resource_pool.md

   Including resource flavors and the number of resources of the corresponding flavors.
   The [resources](#ModelartsResourcePool_ResourceFlavor) structure is documented below.

-* `scope` - (Optional, List) Specifies the list of job types supported by the resource pool.
+* `scope` - (Required, List) Specifies the list of job types supported by the resource pool.
 It is mandatory when `network_id` is specified and can not be specified when `vpc_id` is specified.
 The options are as follows:
   + **Train**: training job.
   + **Infer**: inference job.